-The Christian missionaries are inclined to view the lohans as a collection of rascals rendered smug in their various delinquencies by a series of formulas.
+The Christian missionaries are inclined to view the lohans as a collection of rascals rendered smug in their various A Christian writer has said that the delinquencies by a series of formulas.
 It is difficult for these missionaries to develop a great spiritual sympathy for a dour old gentleman engrossed in the amusing task of sewing a button onto his robe with a length of thread which has a tendency to snarl, especially when this process is being regarded with rapt attention by a group of disciples.
 But perhaps it carries a meaning worth at least a moment's attention.
 Buddhism has always taught the dignity of simple action and has emphasized the possibility of becoming aware of profound spiritual truths by some apparently inconsequential means.
 The intent old gentleman with his bone needle is devoting the full majesty of his intellect to experiencing the Law by sewing on a button thoroughly, completely, and to the full elimination of all irrelevant thought and emotion.
 The motto is: Do little things well, and great things will take care of themselves; mend the small rip and the coat is saved.
 We have a parallel in the story of a horseshoe nail, the loss of which destroyed an empire.
-Our old lohan shows us that Wisdom condescends to be careful and saving and orderly, and who can tell what great analogies of consciousness can come to one who keeps his robe in order.
+Our old lohan shows us that Wisdom condescends to be careful and saving and orderly, and who can these laws is it possible to preserve the tell what great analogies of consciousorder of the worlds as they are set forth ness can come to one who keeps his robe in order.
 Needless to say, the Western intellectual would have his servant sew on the button, but Socrates would understand our lohan who regards service by another as opportunity lost in the growth of the self.

 When missionaries accused the lohan of associating with thieves and various nondescript persons of doubtful virtue, they forget that their own Master broke bread with publicans and sinners.
 The meaning of the symbolism is the same in both instances.
-If these same missionaries should insist that it is a bad moral example to teach that these eccentric old gentlemen, with their impressive Autumn sengers of the Law, and together they catalog of faults and failings, could have received the Illumination, let them pause again.
+If these same missionaries should insist that it is a bad moral example to teach that these eccentric old gentlemen, with their impressive catalog of faults and failings, could have received the Illumination, let them pause again.
 If mortals subject to infirmities moral, ethical, or emotional, are not entitled to receive the Law, who would ever be illumined?